Nuro’s new delivery R2 bot gets the first driverless vehicle exemption from feds – TechCrunch

 The R2, which was designed and assembled in the U.S. in partnership with Michigan-based Roush Enterprises, has a more durable custom vehicle body than its predecessor and a pedestrian-protecting front end that absorbs energy and can collapse inward to better protect those outside of the vehicle, according to the company.

-The vehicle also has redesigned doors, a larger exterior screen for customers to interact with the vehicle and unlock the storage compartments.
+The vehicle also has redesigned doors and a larger exterior screen for customers to interact with the vehicle and unlock the storage compartments.
 It also has 65% more capacity than the R1 and its compartments have temperature control to keep perishable goods fresh, including groceries or meals.